What you’ll learn to do: identify common habits that lead to success in college

 - What do you think going to college means for your future?

 Regardless of your personal goals and expectations, doing well in college means learning new behaviors and understanding a new culture.
 Professors and college administrators, for example, will expect you to behave in certain ways, often without any explicit instructions on their part.
 Professors will expect you to spend several hours a week working on class concepts (homework, writing, preparing for exams) on your own time.
-They will not tell you WHEN to spend those hours, but leave it up to you to recognize the need to put in the effort and schedule the time accordingly.
+They may not tell you WHEN to spend those hours, but leave it up to you to recognize the need to put in the effort and schedule the time accordingly.

 In this section, we examine the strategies you can employ to understand the expectations of college and achieve success in your endeavors.